learn-co-curriculum/dsc-exploring-and-transforming-json-schemas/README.md

 <img src="https://i.scdn.co/image/dff06a3375f6d9b32ecb081eb9a60bbafecb5731"/>

 As you can see, once we have explored the schema somewhat, there are a lot of different things we can extract from this dataset.
-You will get more practice with these skills in the upcoming lab!

 ## Summary